Best Places to Live in Belgium

 Tervuren

-An excellent choice if you’re retiring, Tervuren offers peace, tranquility and acres of rolling countryside.
-Houses tend to be on the bigger scale, although they can be quite expensive.
+An excellent choice if you’re retiring, Tervuren offers peace, tranquillity and acres of rolling countryside.
+Houses tend to be on a bigger scale, although they can be quite expensive.

 Rixensart